demisto/content/Packs/Syslog/Integrations/SyslogSender/README.md

 ## Overview
 ---

-Use the Syslog Sender integration to send messages and mirror incident War Room entries to Syslog.
+Use the Syslog Sender integration to send messages in RFC 5424 message format and mirror incident War Room entries to Syslog.

 ## Use Cases